-Below are some helpful hints related to Journal Entry management in Qvinci.
+Below are some helpful tips for Journal Entry management in Qvinci.

 General Journal Entry Information

-- Once a JE has been successfully sync'd to QuickBooks it can no longer be edited in Qvinci.
-If an edit is necessary, another JE can be created, or the user may perform edits from inside of the QuickBooks file as well.
+- Once a JE has been successfully synced to QuickBooks it can no longer be edited in Qvinci.
+If an edit is necessary, another JE can be created, or the user may perform edits from inside the QuickBooks file.

-- The maximum character limit for Journal Entry numbers is 11 characters.
-These may be alpha-numeric in nature, but are not actually required at all.
+- The maximum character limit for Journal Entry numbers is 11.
+These may be alpha-numeric but are not required.
 You may leave this field blank.

-- Negative values may not be used in the Debit and Credit columns.
-IE: a negative credit is considered a debit.
+- Negative values may not be used in the Debit and Credit columns (i.e., negative credit is considered a debit).
 Enter the value as such.

-- If a user re-links a file to Qvinci any previously sync'd Journal Entries will still appear in QuickBooks.
-However, the Journal Entry Management screen in Qvinci will not contain the prior JE history.
+- If a user re-links a file to Qvinci, any previously synced Journal Entries will still appear in QuickBooks.
+However, the Journal Entry Management screen in Qvinci will not contain prior JE history.

 Journal Entry Info Related to A/P or A/R Accounts